-Meticulously hand-rolled autumn Laoshan green tea yielding a potent, grassy long lasting brew with green bean sweetness. . . .
+Meticulously hand-curled spring Laoshan green tea yields a refined, long lasting brew with green bean sweetness. . . .

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.

-What Was Picked:Young leaves and buds from the fresh autumn flush.
+What Was Picked:Young leaves and buds from the fresh spring flush.